SoftwareHeritage/swh-docs/docs/deposit/howto/prepare.rst

 Software artefact
 -----------------

+.. admonition:: File size limit
+   :class: warning

+   Our server will reject files larger than 100MB, if your artefact is larger than that you will have to split it in multiple files then follow the "multi-step deposit" process.

 First you'll need to prepare your code artefact by packaging the files in a supported archive format: